 By this point, every building on the base had been made uninhabitable and had serious damage, our goal was to figure out which of these wrecked facilities had the best chance of making it through the next half of the storm without totally collapsing.
 It was like a scene from a monster or zombie movie where the heroes roll up on a completely abandoned and trashed military base and have to quickly find where they can survive before the horde makes it to them.
 The storm was moving fast and the calm of the storm would only last so long as the eye was over us.
 We had about 15 minutes to find where to hide settle in before we would be forced to turn back and take our chances in the car.
 Lucky for us there was one building close by that still had most of its roof and walls up, the Raptor Training Annex.

-We had to climb our way into the building through the collapsed front offices of the building and using the map on the wall of the hallways we were able to find a classroom in the middle of the structure that was designated as the severe weather shelter.
+Using the map on the wall of the hallways we were able to find a classroom in the middle of the structure that was designated as the severe weather shelter.
 The room was dark and wet with water pouring out of the ceiling and causing the drop in tiles of the false ceiling to fall and hit the floor below with a loud splat.
 Much of the rooms in the building had standing water from all the rain and leaks ponding in them and this one was no exception so we decided to push all the desks together over the dryest spot of the floor and hide beneath them.

 Once satisfied with our new home in the storm we left the building for just a moment to survey around us for the last 15 min we had and marvel in the sight of standing in the eye of such a storm.
 The eye was open and built like a giant model of the Roman Coliseum that stood tens of thousands of feet tall.
 It was nearly noon and so the sun was directly overhead, baking us in the still and humid air.
 Since hurricanes are warm-core storms and also areas of low pressure, the eye of the storm was very hot.
 It felt as if it were in the 90s with 100% humidity and no wind, and the air pressure had dropped so much it was like we had gone from sea-level to the elevation of Denver without ever leaving the same spot.
 Soon we could hear the approaching roar of the other side of the storm and we knew it was time to hide once more.